stevebendict/SilentPush/README.md

 ## 🚀 Commands

-- `/status` — check how many messages are queued
+- `/status` — check how many messages or content are queued
 - `/clear` — delete all items in the queue
 - `/ping` — simple alive check for UptimeRobot